 In water and wastewater managementTransit time flowmeters are highly valued for their accuracy in clean water applications.
 They measure the time it takes for an ultrasonic signal to travel with and against the water flow, thus determining the flow rate.

-Theoil and gas industry demands high-precision flow measurements in complex and challenging environments.
+Theoil and gas industry demands high-precision flow measurement in complex and challenging environments.
 Ultrasonic flowmeters in the oil and gas industry, both Doppler and transit time, are used for their reliability and non-invasive nature.

 Both types of meter facilitate the safe and efficient operation of pipelines, refining and distribution processes.

-Doppler flow meters require fluids containing suspended particles or bubbles for the Doppler effect to occur.
+Doppler flowmeters require fluids containing suspended particles or bubbles for the Doppler effect to occur.
 These meters are less affected by the type of liquid, but require a minimum concentration of these inclusions to operate correctly.

 Transit-time flowmeters, on the other hand, work best with clean, particle-free liquids, as they rely on the propagation of ultrasonic signals.